-oliAsA has done an excellent job carrying out its responsibilities.
-To date, OIAsA, along with DOI, DOJ, and additional DHHS Operating and Staff Divisions has ensured the establishment of the Indian Alcohol and Substance Abuse Interdepartmental Coordinating Committee (IASA Committee); served as a point of contact for
+a permanent Indian Youth Programs Officer.
+OIASA has done an excellent job carrying out its responsibilities.
+To date, OIASA, along with DOI, DOJ, and additional DHHS Operating and Staff Divisions has ensured the establishment of the Indian Alcohol and Substance Abuse Interdepartmental Coordinating Committee (IASA Committee); served as a point of contact for

-$^1$ While the TLOA refers to alcohol and substance abuse among the AI/AN population, alcohol is a powerful substance of abuse itself.
+$^1\rm While$ the TLOA refers to alcohol and substance abuse among the AI/AN population, alcohol is a powerful substance of abuse itself.
 Given this distinction, this testimony will discuss this issue in terms of the prevention and treatment of alcohol and drug abuse.